-7 Epic Hikes for a Close-Up View of the Iconic Hollywood Sign
+These Picturesque Hikes Will Give You Close-Up Views of the Hollywood Sign

 There’s no monument more emblematic of Los Angeles than the Hollywood Sign.
 (Sorry, Walk of Fame.)
-Perched atop Mount Lee in the Santa Monica Mountains, the 45-foot letters are visible across the city and have essentially become pop culture icons, from the infamous chorus of Miley Cyrus’ “Party in the USA” to appearances in Superman, Austin Powers, and The Muppet Movie.
-The sign was even the backdrop in the most famous photo of LA’s recently deceased favorite cat, P-22 (RIP, buddy).
+Perched atop Mount Lee in the Santa Monica Mountains, the 45-foot letters are visible across the city and have essentially become pop culture icons, from the iconic first verse of Miley Cyrus’s “Party in the USA” to appearances in pretty much every movie that takes place in LA, like Superman, Austin Powers, and The Muppet Movie

 Hollywood